 The Junior Conservatoire in Aberdeenshire

-The Royal Conservatoire of Scotland is bringing two of its renowned Junior Conservatoire music and drama courses to Fraserburgh, with the launch of the Acting and Traditional Music programmes from September.
+The Royal Conservatoire of Scotland is bringing two of its renowned Junior Conservatoire music and drama courses to Aberdeenshire, with the launch of the Acting and Traditional Music programmes from September.
 These courses are for talented and committed young people who aspire to develop their skills and potentially work towards full-time study and a career in the performing arts.

 The Acting course is for young people aged 14–18 and focuses on developing core technique and craft to enable students to fulfil their ambitions of attending drama school.